hydrotian/hydrotian.github.io/_publications/2018-HP-Snow-Gap.md

 ---
-title: "Evaluating the functionality and streamflow impacts of explicitly modeling forest?snow interactions and canopy gaps in a distributed hydrologic model"
+title: "Evaluating the functionality and streamflow impacts of explicitly modeling forest snow interactions and canopy gaps in a distributed hydrologic model"
 collection: publications
 permalink: /publication/2018-HP-Snow-Gap
 excerpt: 'This paper examines the effect of forest gaps on snow processes'